Prag8855/aab/content/guides/german-health-insurance.md

 - **You want more than 2 children**
     Public health insurance covers your children [for free](/glossary/Familienversicherung).
 If you have 1 or 2 children, private health insurance could still be cheaper.[^12]
 - **You are a [student under 30 years old](/guides/german-health-insurance/for-students#for-students-under-30-years-old)**
-    The student tariff is a really good deal.[^59] There is cheaper private or expat health insurance, but the coverage is usually worse.
+    The student tariff is a really good deal.[^59] Expat health insurance can be cheaper, but the coverage is usually worse.
 - **You have pre-existing health problems**
     Private health insurers might charge more or refuse to cover you.
 Even getting psychotherapy can disqualify you.
 Public health insurance is usually forced to accept you.

 Choose [private health insurance](/glossary/private%20Krankenversicherung) if...

-- **You have stable income**
+- **You have high, stable income**
     Private health insurance makes sense if you know you will always have a high income.
 - **You want faster doctor appointments**
     It's much easier to find a doctor, a psychotherapist, a paediatrician or a gynaecologist.
 It takes a few days instead of a few weeks.